-Even seasoned Linux administrators may not see capabilities a lot in their daily duties, but they are still used all the time.
-This features was added to Linux 2.2 and gave us new possibilities regarding security.
-In this guide we have an in-depth look on how can leverage them to increase security.
+Even seasoned Linux administrators may not be very aware of Linux capabilities.
+Still, they are used a lot and apply to most systems.
+This feature was added to Linux 2.2 kernel and gave us new possibilities regarding security.
+In this guide, we have an in-depth look how can leverage them.

-It is good to know why capabilities were implemented at the first place.
-Let’s assume we are running a process as a normal user (=non-privileged).
-At some point of time our process needs a little bit more permissions to fulfill its duties, like opening a network socket once.
+At some point in time, our process needs a little bit more permissions to fulfill its duties, like opening a network socket.
 The problem is that normal users can not open a socket, as this require root permissions.
-So now we are stuck with a tool having only limited functionality.

 One of the solutions is to allow some permissions (by default) to all users.
-There is however a serious flaw in this approach.
-Allowing these kind of permissions, for all users, would open up the system for a flood of system abuse.
+There is a serious flaw in this approach.
+Allowing this kind of permissions, for all users, would open up the system for a flood of system abuse.
 The reason is that every small opportunity is being used for good, but also for bad.
-Giving away too much privileges by default will result in unauthorized changes of data, backdoors and circumventing access controls, just to name a few.
+Giving away too many privileges by default will result in unauthorized changes of data, backdoors and circumventing access controls, just to name a few.

 Capabilities can be compared with privileges.
 Normally the root user (or any ID with uid of 0) gets an exceptional treatment when running processes.
 The kernel and applications are usually programmed to skip the restriction of some activities when seeing this user ID.
 In other words, this user is allowed to do (almost) anything.